Project

 Actions #13

-Updated by crameleon 9 months ago
+Updated by crameleon over 1 year ago

 I also think monitor.i.o.o should not be a syslog server.
 We might want to install a dedicated syslog server with sufficient archive storage after our move to Prague.